A Son Of Jerry Sandusky Accused Of Child Sexual Abuse

 One of the sons of former Penn State assistant football coach Jerry Sandusky faces child sexual abuse charges in Centre County, Pa.

-NPR's Jeff Brady reported the charges against 41-year-old Jeffrey Sandusky come more than four years after his father was convicted of child sexual abuse.
+NPR's Jeff Brady reported that the charges against 41-year-old Jeffrey Sandusky come more than four years after his father was convicted of child sexual abuse.

 "Jeffrey Sandusky was charged with 14 counts that include child sexual abuse and child pornography.
-His adoptive father, former assistant football coach Jerry Sandusky, was convicted in 2012 of abusing 10 boys," Brady reported.
+His adoptive father, former assistant football coach Jerry Sandusky, was convicted in 2012 of abusing 10 boys," Jeff reported.

-"The elder Sandusky is serving a prison sentence of up to 60 years but maintains he's innocent."
+"The elder Sandusky is serving a prison sentence of up to 60 years but maintains he is innocent."

-Sandusky and his wife Dottie have six adopted children.
+Sandusky and his wife, Dottie, have six adopted children.
 One son, Matthew Sandusky, said in 2012 he had been abused by his father; he testified against Sandusky and later told his story on Oprah.

-Dottie Sandusky and the couple's other five children said in a statement following Matthew Sandusky's accusation that they never saw any indication of "anything inappropriate."
+Dottie Sandusky and the couple's other five children said in a statement following Matthew's accusation that they never saw any indication of "anything inappropriate."